Skip to main content

 Lesions at the elbow7

-• The term cubital tunnel syndrome is often used for ulnar nerve compression at the elbow.
+The term cubital tunnel syndrome is often used for ulnar nerve compression at the elbow - see separate leaflet for more information.

 Lesions at the wrist1

-• If the lesion is just proximal to the wrist, it causes impaired sensation on the palmar aspects of the hand and the fourth and fifth fingers and muscle weakness, especially in the hypothenar eminence.
+• If the lesion is just proximal to the wrist, it causes impaired sensation of the ulnar side of the hand and the fourth and fifth fingers, and muscle weakness, especially in the hypothenar eminence.
+Sensory loss affecting the hand is not present if the compression is at the wrist,

-• Positive Tinel's sign on percussion over the ulnar nerve at the wrist (light percussion over the nerve causes a sensation of 'pins and needles' in the distribution of the nerve, ie the ulnar side of the hand and the fourth and fifth fingers).
+• Positive Tinel's sign on percussion over the ulnar nerve at the wrist (light percussion over the nerve causes a sensation of 'pins and needles' in the distribution of the nerve, that is, the ulnar side of the hand and the fourth and fifth fingers).

 • Positive Phalen's test with paraesthesiae in the fourth and fifth fingers (the patient holds their wrist in maximum flexion for 30-60 seconds).